sebschlicht/bachelor-thesis/cluster-control.md

 You can get the documentation of any command by passing `-h` to it.
 The documentation below is copied from these help texts.
 The CircusMan console supports command history.

-#### Start Circus
-You can start a Circus node using the following command.
-It uploads the `configure` command and then executes the startup script located in `/home/node/circus/start.sh` via parallel SSH.

-    $ >startCircus

-Please note that the command does not wait for Circus to start up.
-It returns immediately after executing the script.
-You can watch the status of the node in the status HTML file generated.

 #### Restart Circus
 Restarts Circus on all cluster nodes where it is running.
 Start Circus on all cluster nodes where Circus is not running.
 Updates all scripts/service plugins/config templates at first.